Today, you are going to see some of the greatest SEO tips and tricks for 2017.

 Tip #2: Outreach to other bloggers to build backlinks.
 For example, when I was writing an article about 101 tips to promote blog posts, under each tip I included additional useful resources to other posts.

 This way, I got about 150 various influencers to contact and in a result of that, this blog post received over 5,000 pageviews and 40 links from different domains:

 Tip #3: Monitor everything – the keywords, the site’s stats, the levels of engagement on each topic and find what users really expect from your page.

 Think of new ideas to expand your content, or even to invest in evergreen content, and make sure you think like a reader, rather than a search engine.

-Tip #1: Publish awesome piece of content.
+Tip #1: Publish an awesome piece of content.

-Tip #2: Do outstanding On Page SEO (Title, website speed, responsive design, easy to read article etc.)
+Tip #2: Do outstanding On-Page SEO (Title, website speed, responsive design, easy to read article etc.)

-Tip #3: Promote your awesome content to build high quality backlinks.
+Tip #3: Promote your awesome content to build high-quality backlinks.

 Tip #1: Guest blogging is still effective, but be strategic about it.
 Building long-term relationships with influential bloggers in your space will bring far greater benefits than one-off links.